Bhagavad Gita Chapter 6 Verse 41 Meaning

 What is the main idea of Bhagavad Gita 6.41?

+The Gita addresses meditation with characteristic directness here.
 Having attained to the worlds of the righteous and having dwelt there for everlasting years, he who fell from Yoga is born in a house of the pure and wealthy.
-This verse emphasizes meditation with clarity and purpose.
+Within the broader arc of Chapter 6, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 6.41 in daily life?